Tennis meets squash, with walls

 What Is Padel?

-Padel is a dynamic racket sport typically played in doubles on an enclosed court.
-Think of it as a thrilling hybrid of tennis and squash.
-The court is smaller than a tennis court and surrounded by walls (often glass and mesh), which are an integral part of the game.
-This unique setup allows for longer rallies and strategic play, making it a fast-paced and engaging experience.
+Padel is a dynamic racquet sport typically played in doubles on an enclosed court.
+It combines elements of tennis and squash, featuring a smaller court surrounded by walls of glass and mesh that are integral to gameplay, enabling longer rallies and strategic engagement.

 How To Play Padel